mashed fava beans and wild chicory

-Vegan easy main course: fava beans and wild chicory
+Easy vegan main dish: fava beans and wild chicory

-Looking for a vegan main dish perfect for the cold nights and also cheap to put together?
-Search no more.
+Looking for a vegan main dish that’s perfect for cold nights and budget-friendly to prepare?
+Look no further.

-Vegan easy main course: fava beans and wild chicory
+Vegan easy main course: mashed fava beans and wild chicory

 Course: Main dishCuisine: ItalianDifficulty: Easy